openreplay/documentation/content/v1.5.0/tutorials/build-plugins.md

 Essentially all I’m doing is replacing the `.get` method from JQuery by a custom one that actually uses `fetch` behind the curtain (this is totally optional, you could be using JQuery’s GET method as well).
 And after all requests are performed, the code sends a message using the  `app.send` method.
 The message is created with the `Messages.JQueryGET` method that was created for us by the Ruby script from before.

-The attributes this message receives, are obviously, the ones we defined as the structure of the message itself during **Step 1.**
+The attributes this message receives, are obviously, the ones we defined as the structure of the message itself during **Step 1.** And most importantly, they're all mandatory, if you're having to deal with an empty value, then pass the empty array/object/string/whatever but **never skip the key**.

 ### Publishing the plugin